 There was a clear leadership structure in place and staff felt supported by management.
+The practice's key policies document detailed the meeting structure, decision making protocol and key principles of clinical and managerial responsibility.

-- There was a regular schedule of meetings at the practice for individual staff groups and multi-disciplinary teams to attend. - Staff told us there was an open culture within the practice and they had the opportunity to raise and discuss any issues at the meetings and felt confident in doing so and supported if they did. - Staff said they felt respected, valued and well supported and knew who to go to in the practice with any concerns.
-All staff were involved in discussions about how to run and develop the practice and the partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice. - There were some examples of named members of staff in lead roles.
-We saw there were nominated GP leads for safeguarding and patients with learning disabilities and diabetes.
-There were also nurse led clinics for patients with asthma and chronic obstructive pulmonary disease.
-The leads showed a good understanding of their roles and responsibilities and with the exception of infection control, all staff knew who the relevant leads - Systems of staff appraisal and essential training (training that each staff member is required to complete in accordance with the practice's own requirements) were in place.
-However, at the time of our inspection both were behind schedule, but a programme was in place to ensure all staff were appraised and appropriately trained by March 2016.
+- There was a regular schedule of meetings at the practice for individual staff groups, multi-disciplinary teams and all staff to attend. - Staff told us there was an open culture within the practice and they had the opportunity to raise and discuss any issues at the meetings and felt confident in doing so and supported if they did. - Staff said they felt respected, valued and well supported and knew who to go to in the practice with any concerns.
+All staff were involved in discussions about how to run and develop the practice and the partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice. - There were named members of staff in lead roles.
+We saw there were nominated GP leads for safeguarding and patients with learning disabilities, mental health issues, dementia, diabetes, cancer and end of life care needs.
+There were also nurse led clinics for patients with respiratory conditions such as asthma and chronic obstructive pulmonary disease.
+The leads showed a good understanding of their roles and responsibilities and all staff knew who the relevant leads were.